Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 [^1]:
     `[Amplitude] Country`, `[Amplitude] City`, `[Amplitude] Region`, and `[Amplitude] DMA` are user properties pulled using GeoIP.
 We use MaxMind's database, which is widely accepted as the most reliable digital mapping source, to look up location information from the user's IP address.
      For any HTTP API events, if GeoIP information is unavailable, then Amplitude pulls the information from the `location_lat` and `location_lng` keys if those keys are populated.
 If the location properties are manually set, then Amplitude doesn't change that property.
+[^2]:
+    These values appear as `null` in Amplitude.
+For privacy reasons, Amplitude processes the attribution information, but strips the values before saving the event in the system.

 ### Options